 Carl needs assistance to perform daily activities

-Sitting in his wheelchair, Carl has one hand on the rim of one wheel to show that he is still mobile enough to be able to move his wheelchair.
-He also is able to place one foot on the ground while resting the other on the footplate due to a lower leg injury, communicating that he can partially bear weight.
-Carl has sufficient static sitting balance to be able to sit upright in his wheelchair without the need for a upper body or head support.
+Carl is seen sitting in his wheelchair, he has one hand on the rim of one of the wheels to show that he is still mobile enough to be able to control his wheelchair, as well as enough static sitting balance to be able to sit upright in his wheelchair without the need for a lateral or head support.
+Carl is able to place one foot on the ground and the other on the wheelchairs plate showing that he is able to partially bear weight.

 - Often sits in a wheelchair and has some trunk stability